needle-mirror/com.unity.visualscripting/Documentation~/vs-add-inspectable-attribute-custom-types.md

     ```

-3. In Unity, follow the process for regenerating your Node Library, as described in [Configuring your project settings](vs-configuration.md).
+3. In Unity, follow the process for regenerating your Node Library, as described in [Configuring your Visual Scripting project settings](vs-configuration.md).

 Any variables using your custom types should now be modifiable from the Unity Inspector.